|

 that in.

-example, reduced work-in-process will meet a new system need for reduced lead
+reduced work-in-process will meet a new system need for reduced lead times,

-times, but people worry that it will cause the constraint to slow down;
+but people worry that it will cause the constraint to slow down; because of

-because of an old assumption that work-in-process waiting causes people to
+an old assumption that work-in-process waiting causes people to work

-reduce work-in-process more gradually than is necessary so that people can
+work-in-process more gradually than is necessary so that people can gain

-gain confidence that the new need, short lead times and the old need, keep
+confidence that the new need, short lead times and the old need, keep the

-the constraint busy are both met.
-Both of
+constraint busy are both met.
+Both of these

-these alignment methods are really trying to bring about effective
+alignment methods are really trying to bring about effective subordination.
+Let’s restate

-could rewrite the clouds that we drew above as a slightly more generic case.
+rewrite the clouds that we drew above as a slightly more generic case.
+This is how

 ABC, ISO900 and many other detail complexity methods will be that the sum of